michaelbragg/2015.ctbusinessawards.co.uk/web/_awards/small-medium-business.md

 ## Entry Submission

-If you are entering this category, please keep week commencing [TBC] free for face to face judging with our panel.
-In the event that you are shortlisted for the award, we will commence filming on the [TBC].
+If you are entering this award, please be aware that should you be short-listed, you will need to be available on week commencing Monday, 5 October for face to face judging.
+Filming will also commence as of this week and continue until the end of October.

 **All submissions to be received by 5pm&nbsp;Friday, 1&nbsp;May&nbsp;2015**